harness-community/terraform-harness-content/README.md

 ### Templates
 Create and manage new Harness Platform Templates.
 Read more about this module in the [README](modules/templates/README.md)

+### Triggers
+Create and manage new Harness Platform Triggers.
+Read more about this module in the [README](modules/triggers/README.md)

 ## Contributing
 A complete [Contributors Guide](CONTRIBUTING.md) can be found in this repository